-The Board has previously adopted an anti-hedging and anti-pledging policy that generally prohibits directors and executive officers from entering into hedging and pledging transactions involving our Common Stock.
+The Company's amended and restated insider trading policy, among other things, prohibits Company employees from trading in Company securities while in the possession of material nonpublic information or hedging and pledging Company securities.
+Additional restrictions on the trading of Company securities apply to directors and officers.
 Prohibited transactions include, but are not limited to, purchasing Common Stock on margin, short sales of the Common Stock and buying or selling put or call options or other derivative instruments related to the Common Stock.
 Under the policy, the Board may grant exceptions on a limited case-by-case basis based on the Board's assessment of the potential risk to the Company and its stockholders and may subject such transactions to conditions to reduce risk to the Company and its stockholders.